Esoterical/voron_canbus/mainboard_flashing.md

 ![image](https://user-images.githubusercontent.com/124253477/221329262-d8758abd-62cb-4bb6-9b4f-7bc0f615b5de.png)

 Check that the can0 interface is up by running `ip -s -d link show can0` .
-If everything is correct you will see somethign like this:
+If everything is correct you will see something like this:

 ![image](https://github.com/user-attachments/assets/c211da71-a0e3-4c47-b4a2-fdef3b717999)